BryceRussell/astro-json-element/README.md

 Define another JSON Element inside of your JSON object by putting a _ in front of the key of your child element (name does not matter)

+__NOTE:__ Some tags like h1-6 and p tags do not allow children and will slot the child element after the defined element inside the parent element

 ![Header](https://raw.githubusercontent.com/BryceRussell/astro-json-element/master/examples/header.PNG)

 ```